 - Management is left to figure out which engagement strategies to invest in.
-It’s leadership’s responsibility to offer the right engagement framework.
+It’s the leadership’s responsibility to offer the right engagement framework.

 Ultimately, most employee engagement strategies fail when communication falls short.
 That’s because if leadership isn’t openly communicating with employees, they’re unable to drive change.
-If you want to foster engagement, employees must feel they’re a part of the process, free to ask questions and provide feedback.
+If you want to foster engagement, employees must feel they’re a part of the process, free to ask questions, and provide feedback.

 Here are just five key ways to get started on your organization’s employee engagement strategy.

 - Draft a company mission statement that excites and inspires employees.
 Avoid catch-all phrases other organizations use and that are “givens.”
 Instead, find the right words that clearly articulate the organization’s core beliefs.

 - Create opportunities for professional and personal growth and give people the tools and support they need to achieve their goals.